Drone Laws in Germany

 This already limits many maneuvers.
 Even in rural areas, there can be significant limitations.
 You can find a good map here, which takes into account the many new flight bans.

 The Civil Aviation Authority can grant permits to fly in these areas.
-Unfortunately, every federal state has his CAA.
-Each CAA handles the permits differently.
+Unfortunately, every federal state has its own CAA and each one handles the permits differently.
 It depends on your flight location if you can get permission to fly in the areas mentioned above.

-Specific legislation: Multicopter should be labeled with the data of the controller so that in case of damage, the causer can be determined.
+Multicopter should be labeled with the data of the controller so that in case of damage, the person responsible can be determined.
 A badge is mandatory from a take-off mass of 250 grams.

-On the drone badge, your name and address must be noted.
-I think it makes sense to attach the phone number additionally.
+The drone badge should have your name and address.
+I think it makes sense to attach the phone number also.

 The legislator has made demands on the material of the identification mark.
 So the badge must be fireproof.
 The Federal Ministry of Transport and Digital Infrastructure (BMVI) itself says that an aluminum sticker with address engraving is suitable for labeling.